-November: The first section of the St Pancras wrought iron roof truss is erected by the Butterley Company of Derby.
+November: The first section of the St Pancras wrought iron roof truss is erected by the Butterley Company of Ripley Derbyshire.
 The brickwork and the foundations are by Waring Brother.
 Barlow and Ordish’s trainshed is the largest single span enclosed space in the world.

 The Somers Town Goods depot adjacent to St Pancras Station is completed.
 The Midland Railway acquired the site where the British Library stands today for the depot: the construction resulted in the demolition of 4,000 homes and displacement for 10,000 people.